raquo/Laminar/website/docs/documentation.md

 Because `thisNode.ref` refers to the element on which the event listener is **registered**, in JS DOM terms, it is actually equivalent to `dom.Event.currentTarget`, not `dom.Event.target` – the latter refers to the node at which the event **originates**.
 When dealing with inputs these two targets are usually the same since inputs don't have any child elements, but you need to be aware of this conceptual difference for other events.
 MDN docs: [target](https://developer.mozilla.org/en-US/docs/Web/API/Event/target), [currentTarget](https://developer.mozilla.org/en-US/docs/Web/API/Event/currentTarget).

+#### filterByTarget

+This operator lets you filter events based on their target, i.e. the element that the user actually triggered event on.
+This is useful for event listeners defined on parent elements, for example, `onClick.filterByTarget(_.tagName != a.jsTagName) --> ...` discards all clicks on all child links.
+Note: Make sure to compare JS `tagName` against `<tag>.jsTagName`, and not against `<tag>.name`.
+Why: [inconsistent capitalization](https://developer.mozilla.org/en-US/docs/Web/API/Element/tagName) in the JS API.

+#### tapEach

+Similar to the `tapEach` method in Airstream and in Scala collections, this operator executes a side effecting callback on every event.
+It is a helper for situations where the ergonomics of chaining are more important than keeping side effects in observers.
+Normally it's a good practice to put any side-effecting callbacks into observers, where they are easy to find and recognize.

 ### element.events